deejaygraham/deejaygraham.github.io/src/content/posts/2025-08-25-duplicate-finder.md

 tags: [code, python]
 ---

-I have several spare hard drives which contain multiple back up copies of the same files - pdfs, photos, etc. - in different nested folders.
-I wanted to write a python script I can run to find which are duplicates based on name, date, hash> I want to rationalise the files on my NAS drives and want to decide which ones I want to keep and which to delete.
+I have several spare hard drives which contain multiple back up copies of the same files (pdfs, photos, etc.) in different nested folders.
+I wanted to write a python script I can run to find which are duplicates based on name, date, hash.
+I want to rationalise the files on my NAS drives and want to decide which ones I want to keep and which to delete.

 I was writing this "blind" on a Windows machine but needed to run it on an iMac under macos, and also against a number of portable hard drives